aws-samples/amazon-cognito-vue-workshop/docs/UserPoolSetup.md

 # Cognito User Pool setup

-In this section we will walk-through step-by-step how-to setup a Cognito User Pool.
-The user pool will be where all of our users will be stored.
-This will give us the ability to have our users authentication into our application.
+In this section we will walk-through how-to setup the Cognito User Pool that will be used by your application.
+The user pool will be where all of your users will be stored.
+This will give you the ability to have your users authenticate into our application.

-To begin setting up your Cognito User Pool navigate to Cognito in the AWS Console.
+To begin setting up your Cognito User Pool navigate to the Cognito service in the AWS Console of your Event Engine account.
 You will then see the Cognito landing page pictured below.

 ![npm run](../docs/images/cognito-steps/1-cognito-landing.png)

 Click the **_Manage User Pools_** button.
-You will then the screen below.
+You will see screen below.

 ![npm run](../docs/images/cognito-steps/2-user-pool-list.png)

-Click the **_Create a user pool_** button and you should see the following screen.
+Click the **_Create a user pool_** button, and you should see the screen below.

 ## User pool name

-You will then give you user pool a “Pool name”.
+The first thing you do is give your user pool a “Pool name”.
 After you have entered a pool name click the “Step through settings” button.

 ![npm run](../docs/images/cognito-steps/3-user-pool-step-1.png)

 ## Attributes

+Next you will setup the user pool attributes.
 For the user pool attributes select the options that you see in the image below.

 ![npm run](../docs/images/cognito-steps/4-user-pool-attributes.png)